brandon-m-wang/cs198-75/src/ios-hw/hw5.md

       cell struct in a different struct (content view).
 In this case we are calling the CustomCell struct inside the ContentView struct so the custom cells can ultimately be displayed on the screen.
+  - type: ps
+    paragraph: >-
+      Now that we know what custom cells really are we can get started with coding up the CustomCell struct!

+      Notice that when calling CustomCell we passed in 3 arguments.
+We need to make sure that these 3 arguments can be initialized inside CustomCell.
+We can do this by simply declaring the three variables above the body.
+  - type: ibs
+    imageblock: /assets/images/carbon-8-.png
+  - type: ps
+    paragraph: This will allow us to now use imageName, itemName, and quantity inside CustomCell!
 ---